grzesebe/videomosaic/Readme.md

 npm start -r {rows} -c {columns} -w {output width} -h {output height} {input file}
 ```

+>I needed this app for single project and created it on demand.

+>I don't have plan to improve this app but who knows...

+>Feel free to do with this whatever You want.

->Tool still in development stage
+>Tool still in development stage.